tanpinxi/Orbital2020/README.md

 ![settings](https://imgur.com/td4RqRJ.jpg)

-Users can view the list of monitored sites on the settings page (implemented), and will also be able to add and delete sites (to be implemented).
+Users can view the list of monitored sites on the settings page (implemented), and will also be able to add and delete sites (implemented).

 #### Database
 Contains files to setup MySQL database, which is currently hosted on localhost.
 RequestHandler provides API for the extension and dashboard to access the database via XMLHttpRequests.